WICG/webmonetization/docs/explainer.md

 ### Set Up a Receiving Account

-To use Web Monetization a website owner must have a financial account at a service provider capable of receiving payments via the Interledger protocol (i.e. a Web Monetization receiver).
+To use Web Monetization a website owner must have a financial account at a service provider capable of receiving payments (WM receiver) via the Interledger protocol.

 Such a service (a digital wallet, bank, or similar) must provide the website owner with a payment pointer that serves as the public address for the